opsdis/aci-exporter/README.md

 All attributes in the configuration has default values, except for the fabric and the different query sections.
 A fabric profile include the information specific to an ACI fabrics, like authentication and apic(s) url.

+> The user need to have admin read-only rights in the domain `All` to allow all kinds of queries.

 If there is multiple apic urls configured the exporter will use the first apic it can login to starting with the first in the list.